 Does your child love gorging on cheese burgers and potato fries?
 No wonder!
-Most children gobble up chocolates, pizzas and sandwiches but say ‘no’ to healthy and nutritious food.
+Most children gobble up chocolates, pizzas and sandwiches but say ‘no’ to healthy and nutritious food for children.

-Therefore, it is essential to inculcate healthy eating habits in children early on, as a balanced diet is vital to ensure proper growth and development.
-Explaining the nutritional value of different food items to children while eating or shopping for food is a good way of keeping them away from junk food.
+Therefore, it is essential to inculcate healthy eating habits in children early on and give them a balanced diet to ensure their proper growth and development.
+But, to do this, you need to have a good understanding of infant nutritional requirements and nutrition chart for different age groups.

-Mentioned below are some tips to help parents fulfil the nutritional requirements of children aged 0–5 years.
+Mentioned below are some tips to help parents fulfill the nutritional requirements of children aged 0–5 years.

 Until babies are 4–5 months old, breastfeeding is the ideal way of providing nutrition.
 Not only does breast milk fulfil their nutritional requirement but also boosts their immunity.
 Any transition to other sources of nutrition should begin only after a baby is 6 months old.